Local News

 “Without the program, I don’t think we would have been able to get into a house and to have that opportunity," said Kassi Johnson, who just purchased a home through Home is Possible.

 Kassi and her husband Trevor Johnson are 22 and 23 years old.
-They've always dreamt of owning a home, but before they were interested in the program, they told me they never thought this was possible.
+They've always dreamed of owning a home, but before they were interested in the program, they told me they never thought this was possible.

 The Home is Possible program is a statewide assistance program helping first-time homebuyers.